linuxsimba/linuxsimba.github.io/_source/_posts/2017-11-22-rhev-vagrant.md

 Use your system package manager or PIP  to install Ansible 2.4 or higher.

-## Create Secret Info files using Ansible Vault
+## Create Secret Info file using Ansible Vault

 Create the file ``group_vars/all/vault.yml`` in the rhev vagrant directory Pool IDs are Red Hat subscription pools that contain the Red Hat Virtualization repos.